LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 All you need to do to start your Addon is done.
-You should be able to start your Addon with LabyMod 4 right after you imported the Gradle project, but are a few things left that you shouldn't forget.
+You should be able to start your Addon with LabyMod 4 right after you've imported the Gradle project, but there are a few things left that you shouldn't forget.

 To name a few of them: